-Above: Chamfered entry on ground floor with double doors and transom.
+Above: Chamfered entry on ground floor with double doors and transom (hidden by awning).
 Historic assembly has been replaced with aluminum assembly, including transom.

-three-panel solid wood door with wood frame and single-light wooden-sash transom.
-Additionally, the ground floor door retains its brass door knob and plate.
-Both doors appear to be in fair condition.
-Deterioration that is present is predominantly located at the bottom rail of the doors and base of side jambs.
+located at the bottom rail of the doors and lower portions of side jambs.
 The glass in the ground floor door's transom has been replaced; however, the second floor transom glass is intact.
 Later added additions to the rear of the building hide any other intact original door assemblies that may be present.

-Based on the redevelopment of the site the two street façades are to be retained.
-The north façade and structure parallel to Cook Street will also be retained extending to the external face of the new six storey volume.
+Based on the redevelopment of the site the two street façades are to be retained, as well as portions of the west and north façades.
+The existing structure will also be retained extending back to the new sixstorey volume.
 The site will be rehabilitated with a new volume constructed behind and connected to the retained elements.
 Intact door openings and any original doors of Pandora Avenue and Cook Street should be retained and the door assemblies restored to match original doors.
 Past unsympathetic door assemblies that have been installed on the retained façades should be restored with wood door assemblies to match the original doors of Parkway Apartments.
 Reference historic photographs and original architectural drawings (Appendix B) to match design and materials of new wood doors.

-Conservation Strategy: Preservation and Restoration
+Conservation Strategy: Preservation, Rehabilitation, and Restoration

-- Retain the door openings in their original locations, and preserve and repair all original door assemblies (frame, trim, door, transom, etc.). - Restore original entryways to the ground floor of the building. - New door assemblies should be restored to match originals door assemblies as evident in original architectural drawings. - Prime and repaint, as required, in appropriate colour, based on colour schedule devised by Heritage Consultant.
+- Retain intact original door openings of retained in their original locations, if possible and if compatible with rehabilitation of the interior.
+Preserve and repair original door assemblies (frame, trim, door, transom, etc.), where present on retained façades if possible. - Rehabilitate original entryways to the ground floor of the building. - New door assemblies should be restored to match originals door assemblies as evident in original architectural drawings. - Prime and repaint, as required, in appropriate colour, based on colour schedule devised by Heritage Consultant.